Customer Retention Analysis: A Guide for SaaS Businesses

 For SaaS companies, retention is the second most important metric right behind ARR.
 More and more, it’s what dictates SaaS valuation as investors look for companies that can use their existing customer base to fuel growth.

 But truly understanding your retention metrics is more complicated than it seems.
 It’s one thing for finance to calculate these metrics.
-But strategic finance isn’t just reporting retention numbers to the board.
+But strategic finance isn’t just reporting retention numbers in your board deck.

 The real value of customer retention analysis is when you dig into the numbers, proactively identify issues in the business, and help guide solutions.
 Here’s how to do it.